 Industrial driveways shall be designed to accommodate applicable design vehicle(s).
-Maximum driveway width shall be 12.0 metres unless otherwise accepted by the Director of Engineering.
+Maximum driveway width shall be 14.0 metres unless otherwise accepted by the General Manager, Engineering.
 Industrial Driveways will be permitted off roads of lower classification than arterial and with consideration to safety.